brimdata/zed/zql/docs/search-syntax/README.md

 ### Other Examples

 The other behaviors we described previously for general [value matching](#value-match) still apply the same for field/value matches.
 Below are some exercises you can try to observe this with the sample data.
-Search with `zq` against `*.log` in all cases.
+Search with `zq` against `*.log.gz` in all cases.

 1. Compare the result of our previous [quoted word](#quoted-word) value search for `"O=Internet Widgits"` with a field/value search for `certificate.subject=*Widgits*`.
 Note how the former showed many types of Zeek events while the latter shows _only_ `x509` events, since only these events contain the field named `certificate.subject`.
 2. Compare the result of our previous [glob wildcard](#glob-wildcards) value search for `www.*cdn*.com` with a field/value search for `server_name=www.*cdn*.com`.
 Note how the former showed mostly Zeek `dns` events and a couple `ssl` events, while the latter shows _only_ `ssl` events, since only these events contain the field named `server_name`.